kadykov/cv-adapt/.openhands/microagents/repo.md

    - Generator Input Models:
      * All generator inputs inherit from GeneratorInputBase
      * Common fields: cv_text, job_description, core_competences, notes
+     * CompetenceGeneratorInput has a different structure as it's the first step
+     * All other generators require core_competences from the first step
      * Input validation is handled by models, not services
      * Services focus on business logic, not validation